RedPillAnalytics/checkmate-examples-archive/obi/README.md

 * **domainHome:** Defaults to `<obi.middlewareHome>/user_projects/domains/bi`, but can be configured separately as we've done here.
 * **compatibility:** Options are `12.2.1.4, 12.2.1.3, 12.2.1.2, 12.2.1.1, 12.2.1.0, 11.1.1.9 and 11.1.1.7`.
 There are subtle and not-so-subtle differences in the way Checkmate interacts with OBIEE in the different releases, so this parameter controls that behavior.
 The 11.x functionality and parameters will likely disappear in the near future.
 * **contentPolicy:** This parameter controls the relationship between legacy import/export features, and the **BAR** functionality that exists in newer versions of 12c.
 Possible values include: `bar, mixed, legacy, legacy-metadata, legacy-catalog`.
 The main values for this parmater are `legacy` or `bar`, with all others being for mostly depracated use cases.
 Currently, we have the value set to `legacy`, which means we are building distribution files, instead of BAR files.
-* **importWorkflowConns:** When we execute our promotion workflow later on, we do want Checkmate to automatically manage connection pools.

 # Building and Publishing
 The workflow for building OBIEE content usually occurs in the following steps:
 * **Build:** The building of OBIEE deployment artifacts from source control.
 In source control we have the following checked in: the metadata repository as MDS-XML, and the presentation catalog in filesystem structure.
-The **build** steps involve building a binary RPD, as well as a catalog archive file of the Shared Folders of the catalog.
-Depending on the value of `contentPolicy`, we either build a legacy ZIP file, called a Checkmate *distribution* file, or a 12c *BAR* file.
+The **build** steps involve building a binary RPD, as well as a catalog archive file of the `/Shared` folders of the catalog.
+Depending on the value of `contentPolicy`, we either build a distribution file or a 12c BAR file.
 Either a distribrution file, or a BAR file, is supported in working with OBIEE 12c environments.
 * **Publish:** Publishing distribution files or BAR files to one or more [Maven repositories](https://maven.apache.org/pom.html#Repositories).

 Currently, we have the publication repositories and a version number configured but commented out in our `build.gradle`.
 Let's uncomment these lines to turn on our publication functionality: